SatrunsDream/Chronic-Kidney-Disease/README.md

 Line of Best Fit: The line of best fit would show a mild downward slope.
 This moderate negative correlation reflects that changes in blood_urea are somewhat inversely related to specific_gravity.

 Significance: Combining these features into a single metric or ratio could enhance the understanding of kidney function by incorporating their inverse relationship.
 This composite feature may offer more nuanced insights into kidney health and improve predictive accuracy.

+* *Haemoglobin vs Blood Urea*

+Correlation: -0.57 (Negative)

+Variance: High variance in both features indicates significant variability in blood health.

+Line of Best Fit: The line of best fit would show a downward slope.

+Significance: The negative correlation indicates that lower haemoglobin levels are associated with higher blood urea levels, reflecting potential anemia or worsening renal function.
+This inverse relationship could be critical for understanding the interplay between anemia and kidney function.